-As at 31 March 2019, the Group had about 152 employees (2018: about 250 employees) in the PRC and Hong Kong.
-Significant drop in the number of employees was due to the continuous retrenchment upon the disposal of the subsidiaries during the FY2019.
-The related employees' cost (including the Directors' remuneration and certain staff retrenchment costs) for the FY2019 amounted to approximately HK\$99 million (2018: HK\$86 million).
+As at 31 March 2020, the Group had about 100 employees (2019: 152 employees) in the PRC and Hong Kong.
+The related employees' cost (including the Directors' remuneration and certain staff retrenchment costs) for the Year amounted to approximately HK\$59 million (2019: HK\$99 million).
 Employees are remunerated based on their work performance, skills and experience, and prevailing industry practice.
-Apart from basic salary and performance related bonus, the Group also provides other benefits to its employees including mandatory provident fund, medical insurance coverage, housing allowances and share options.
+Apart from basic salary and performance related bonus, the Group also provides other benefits to its employees including mandatory provident fund, medical insurance coverage and housing allowances.